-International research presents several challenges to the IRB.
-The IRB is required to have and document knowledge of the "local research context" and may require additional information from researchers before final approval of foreign site protocols may be granted.
-Local research context involves knowledge about socioeconomic, political and cultural factors that influence every part of the research realm.
+International research presents several challenges to the Institutional Review Board (IRB) or Exempt Review Committee (ERC).
+They are required to have and document knowledge of the "local research context" and may require additional information from researchers before final approval of foreign site protocols may be granted.
+Local research context involves knowledge about socio-economic, political and cultural factors that influence every part of the research realm.
 Researchers must be aware that foreign cultures may have diverse authority structures.
-These structures may greatly influence the consent process and the identification and reduction of potential coercion.
+These structures may greatly influence the consent process and the identification and reduction of potential undue influence or coercion.

 Researchers proposing to conduct international research must:

 - Provide a statement asserting that s/he has reviewed The International Compilation of Human Research Standards and/or the (1) International Social/Behavioral Research Standards - Description and (2) International Social/Behavioral Research Standards - Analysis for the country involved and adheres to the respective location's laws, regulations or guidelines that govern research involving human subjects

 - Provide detailed information about where the study will be conducted (geographic location, performance site, etc.)

 - Provide information about the current social, economic and political conditions

 - Provide information about whether there are any additional risks that subjects might face as a result of participation

 - Consider the most appropriate method for obtaining informed consent, taking into account the literacy level of the subjects, confidentiality concerns and cultural climate